rutherford-nj/www.rutherfordboronj.com/upcoming-events/nno.md

 Get to know your hometown heroes!

-STUFF the HUNGRY HUMVEE  #HUNGRYHUMVEE Support the long term and short term residents of the Bergen County Animal Shelter.

 Free activities for children and refreshments.
 To learn more, like us on Facebook, Twitter and Instagram @RutherfordPDNJ

 For more information, or to register your organization to participate, contact Administrative Sergeant Tom Lewis at tlewis@rutherfordpd.com